Solar Power (album): Artwork

 The artwork for Solar Power was photographed by Lorde's friend Ophelia Mikkelson Jones on the beach, who laid on the sand, while she jumped mid-air over her.
 The photograph, captured from below with fisheye lens, shows the singer wearing a yellow rash guard and a swimsuit.
 The singer's body obstructs the sun view.
 In an interview with Stephen Colbert on his talk show, Lorde described the image as "a little hardcore" and "feral", but remarked that it also expressed joyfulness, innocence, freedom, and playfulness.
 In some markets, including mainland China, Hong Kong, Japan, Saudi Arabia, and the United Arab Emirates, Lorde's buttocks are censored by a bright sunlight lens flare.

 Meagan Fredette of W noted that the artwork expressed her sexuality without succumbing to the male gaze.
 Similarly, Jenessa Williams, writing for The Forty-Five, wrote that the image posed a "distinct challenge to society", as it tests reactions to "risqué female-made expressions of bodily autonomy."
-Williams further compared the artwork to other albums, including Night Time, My Time (2013) by American singer Sky Ferreira, The Haunted Man (2012) by British singer Bat for Lashes, Vulnicura (2015) by Icelandic singer Björk, and Island Life (1985) by Jamaican singer Grace Jones as they present nude aspects of the female body but are used to "say something stronger."
+Williams further compared the artwork to other albums, including Night Time, My Time (2013) by American singer Sky Ferreira, The Haunted Man (2012) by English singer Bat for Lashes, Vulnicura (2015) by Icelandic singer Björk, and Island Life (1985) by Jamaican singer Grace Jones as they present nude aspects of the female body but are used to "say something stronger."